RecSys-The-Hood/Final-Project/README.md

 5. We then find the sentence embedding for the user’s description and apply cosine similarity with the sentence embeddings of houses present in the cluster.

-6. The final recommendation is done by displaying the houses in the decreasing order of similarity score
+6. The final recommendation is done by displaying the houses in the decreasing order of similarity score.

+7. The code for the elbow method is available in KMeans++_elbow.ipynb, while the kmeans code itself is available in KMeans++.py.

 ##### Algorithm Workflow

 Here is a flowchart representing the entire algorithm used for recommendation.

 ![AlgorithmWorkflow](AlgorithmWorkflow.png)